usds/medicaid-renewals-playbook/plays/plays.md

   * [Medicaid 101](../resources/medicaid-101.pdf): A _brief and informal_ overview of the Medicaid program.
 This presentation **should not** be taken as legal authority or advice, but used as a quick introduction to the program.

 Templates
- * [Project Charter](../resources/example-project-charter.docx): An example charter used to establish the goals, dates, and activities of the engagement between the civic tech organization and the state health and human services agency.
+ * Project Charter ([docx](../resources/example-project-charter.docx), [pdf](../resources/example-project-charter.pdf)): An example charter used to establish the goals, dates, and activities of the engagement between the civic tech organization and the state health and human services agency.
  * [On-Site Schedule](../logistics/schedule.md): An example schedule for the week of the on-site engagement.
 Work typically begins virtually 3-4 weeks prior and 3-4 weeks following, but the on-site week is typically the most impactful and intense period of work.

 Workshops